NSO-developer/nso-gitbook/nokia-sros_nc/README-ned-settings.md

     - nmda get-data datastore <union> (default operational)

-      Configure datastore to be used when using the get-data rpc.
+      Configure datastore to be used by the get-data rpc.

+    - nmda get-data origin-filter <union>

+      Configure an origin filter to be used by the get-data rpc.

     - nmda get-data skip-config <true|false> (default false)

       Ask the device to not include 'config true' data in the response.

-    - nmda get-data origin-filter <union>

     - ignore-get-error-codes <string> (default unknown-element)